Skip to main content

 Spark performance

-On the other side there is a Spark property we should tune for small datasets.
 If Spark joins data, it needs two processing stages and a shuffle in between to do so (you can read more about this in various Spark tutorials).
+There is a Spark property we can tune for small datasets to reduce the number of tasks created.
 The default value is to create 200 tasks in each shuffle.
-With our dataset, 2 tasks would be enough already.
-You can tune this by setting the following property in global.spark-options of your application.conf:
+With our dataset, 2 tasks should be enough already.
+You can tune this by setting the following property in global.spark-options of global.conf configuration file:

 "spark.sql.shuffle.partitions" = 2